 - Improve word order to create an effective flow and rhythm

-- Either remove departures or deviations from the main line of thought or make sidebars out of them (i.e., don’t lose your readers); this is true of overlong descriptions
+- Either remove departures or deviations from the main line of thought or make sidebars out of them (i.e., don’t lose your readers).
+This is also true of overlong descriptions.

 In the course of going from a first draft to a final copy, every manuscript needs rewriting—there’s nothing that, by definition is unchangeable.
 Rewriting may not be as creative or glamorous as generating the first draft, but it’s what distinguishes professional writers from amateurs.

 Copyright © 2018 by Affordable Editing ServicesShare This: